ul52300/Liquid-Checker/README.md

 # Work-Tools
-This folder contains any tools created for the sole purpose of making the SAR Teams lives easier.
+This tool is used to check the liquid check data on the plots generated in the SAR test.

+Input: Target frequency, aka the frequency that you want to check for.
+Outputs:
+  1) Relative permittivity.
+  2) Conducttivity.